Hello, I would like to ask for information on ginseng extraction.

 I have a weakness for the laboratory glass, and your extractor looks directly in the textbook ...
 When I wrote about the extraction of ginseng drugs on Soxhlet's extractor , I did not expect to find so many real professionals interested in professional methods.

 Used plant material

-You make it right that you fill it in the extraction vessel to the edge, because rather than the tree, herb , it is wood, lignum (perhaps) eleutherococci senticosi , which swells only a fraction of its volume.
+You make it right that you fill it in the extraction vessel to the edge, because rather than a tree, a herb , it is wood, lignum (perhaps) eleutherococci senticosi , which swells only a fraction of its volume.

 - Yellow carotenoids may appear yellow.
 Tincture do not compare anything, just mark out how many grams of drug comes from 100ml tinctures and you have it.
 If your drug is ok, then you can trust your own tinktura more than the products on the market.

 In summary, it would seem from your experience that the concentration of alcohol and the reasonable strength of the tincture is limited in the case of woody eleuterokok with the presence of resins that are not a problem for ginseng.

 To college knowledge of chemistry ...

 As far as the study of chemistry is concerned, do not worry about it at all.
 Rather, think about experimenting not only with a lot of fun, but also something positive that brings you something, which is a problem harder than chemical-engineering calculations.
 If you are interested in practical chemistry, you can study the theory later.
 Then you will understand that you are not studying for a piece of paper, but in order to better understand what you already know from practice.